Saturday, July 31, 2010

 The government is focusing on both cleaning sensitive coastal regions and looking for underwater oil plumes, but is also probing into what may have been the largest accidental oil spill.
-The Louisiana, Mississippi, and Alabama, are all investigating what contributed to the disaster. reported one team is looking into whether a close relationship between BP and government regulators played a role in the spill.
+The Louisiana, Mississippi, and Alabama, are all investigating what contributed to the disaster.
+The Washington Post reported one team is looking into whether a close relationship between BP and government regulators played a role in the spill.
 The Post also said that Deepwater Horizon operator as well as oil services group were being investigated., as well as

 BP officials say that they will try to perform the “static kill” process on Monday, a process which involves pumping a thick mixture of mud and cement down into the cap currently stopping the leak.
 At the end of next week, one of two relief wells currently being drilled should reach the leaking well, and officials will then know if the static kill has worked.
 It is hoped that this “bottom kill” operation will be able to permanently seal the damaged well.